-- .
-Genuine interest in and motivation to undertake academic work in urban affairs, public policy, or public administration, as evidenced by application material and, for Ph.D. students, an interview with the program director, or a member of the program admissions committee. - 2.
-The ability to complete a graduate degree program successfully, as reflected in prior academic work, and letters of recommendation from faculty, Graduate Record Examination General Test scores, and examples of academic or professional written work of the candidate. - 3.
+Genuine interest in and motivation to undertake academic work in urban affairs, public policy, or public administration, as evidenced by application material and, for PhD students, an interview with the program director, or a member of the program admissions committee.

+- The ability to complete a graduate degree program successfully, as reflected in prior academic work, and letters of recommendation from faculty, Graduate Record Examination General Test scores, and examples of academic or professional written work of the candidate. - 3.
 Ability to apply previously acquired competencies to problem areas, community, or organizational needs as measured by contributions in and the nature of professional work experience, volunteer service and/or internships with assessments by faculty, professionals, and/or community leaders.
-Indicators of the quality and extent of previous professional work experience suggestive of the capability for a public service careet are particularly important with regard to admission to the M PA. program. - 4.
-For students whose first language is not English, a minimum score of 213 on the computer-based test and 550 on the paper-based test on the Test of English as a Foreign Language (TOEFL) is required.
+Indicators of the quality and extent of previous professional work experience suggestive of the capability for a public service career are particularly important with regard to admission to the M.P.A. program. - 4.
+For students whose first language is not English, a minimum score of 213 on the computer-based test or 550 on the paperbased test or 79 on the IBET Test of English as a Foreign Language (TOEFL) is required.

-In addition, admission to the Ph.D. program requires completion of a master's degree.
-Generally those admitted to the Ph.D. program of Urban Affairs and Public Policy have combined scores on the quantitative and verbal aptitude portions of the GRE above 1100.
-Academic performance at the master's level, potential for professional achievement, and compatibility of student interests with areas of research specialization in the program are key criteria for admission to the Ph.D. program.
+In addition, admission to the PhD program requires completion of a master's degree.
+Generally those admitted to the PhD program of Urban Affairs and Public Policy have combined scores on the quantitative and verbal aptitude portions of the GRE above 1100.
+Academic performance at the master's level, potential for professional achievement, and compatibility of student interests with areas of research specialization in the program are key criteria for admission to the PhD program.